Phonics

 Assessment

-The children are assessed regularly by staff.
+The children are assessed regularly by staff using Animaphonics assessments and tracked on the appropriate tracker.
 They may be asked to read a range of words appropriate to the phase being taught and teachers will always be looking for evidence of phonics being applied in written work.
-Information from the assessments is put into the transfer file that is passed on to the next teacher at the end of the year.
+In Key Stage 1 weekly checks are carried out to assess spellings linked to the sounds being taught during the week.

-In June children in Year 1 take a statutory test in phonics.
-This test is conducted on a one to one basis with the class teacher.
+In June children in Year 1 take the statutory phonics screening.
+This test is conducted on a one to one basis with the class teacher or an adult known to them .
 The children are asked to read a selection of real and made up words based on the Phases outlined above.
-The results of these tests are reported to parents.Children who do not meet the required standard in the Year 1 phoncs screening undertake an intensive programme of intervetions using Lancashire Fast Track Phonics before taking the test in the following June.
+The results of these tests are reported to parents.Children who do not meet the required standard in the Year 1 phoncs screening undertake interventions using Animaphonics and retake the screening in Year 2.

 Files to Download